lee-jason/jasonjl.github.io/_posts/2025-07-02-deployments-advice.md

 layout: post
 title:  "Releasing at the speed of code"
 date:   2025-07-02 08:00:00
-description: "Thoughts on the critical need for a frictionless deployment process"
+description: "Why we shouldn't sleep on our deployment process"
 categories: advice
 ---